paulwexler/opinions/on_coding/README.md

 As you proceed away from the root of the tree of tasks, the code becomes more general.
-Each task understands its situation and employs sub-tasks with the particulars from the current context.
+Each task understands its situation and employs sub-tasks with the particulars from its current context.
-The sub-tasks process their input independently of the caller's context.
+The sub-tasks process their input independently of their caller's context.
 In this way, the leaves of the task tree will have no knowledge of the particulars of the application they are embedded in.